Used Toyota AYGO for sale nationwide

 Quick Summary

 The Toyota Aygo (2014-2022) is a compact, efficient, and reliable city car that competes with the Fiat 500, Volkswagen Up, and Skoda Citigo.
 This second-generation model retained the strengths of its predecessor, including its compact footprint and low running costs, whilst adding more playful exterior styling and modern features.
 It shares its underpinnings with the Citroën C1 and Peugeot 108.
-Available in three-door and five-door versions (later five-door only), the Aygo offers decent front space but cramped rear seating as a strict four-seater.
-The 168-litre boot is small and difficult to access, though the interior is straightforward and well laid out with optional colour-coded inserts adding appeal.
+Available in three-door and five-door versions, the range was later slimmed to just the five-door model.
+The Aygo features a 168-litre boot, decent front space, and a straightforward interior layout with optional colour-coded inserts for added appeal.

-Powered by a single 1.0-litre, three-cylinder petrol engine producing 68bhp (later 71bhp), the Aygo accelerates from 0-62mph in around 14 seconds with a top speed of 99mph.
-It averages more than 60mpg claimed, easily returning over 50mpg in real-world driving.
-An automated manual transmission is available, though the manual remains more popular with its light clutch and easy shift action.
-Around town, the Aygo is extremely easy to drive and manoeuvre, comfortable, and handles small bumps well.
-However, at higher speeds it struggles; the engine works hard and becomes noisy and strained.
-Running costs are exceptionally low, with no VED on pre-April 2017 models, inexpensive servicing around £145, and small replacement tyres at approximately £60 per corner.
-The petrol engine uses a timing chain, avoiding substantial future bills.
-Insurance groups sit at six to nine, in line with most rivals.
+Powered by a single 1.0-litre, three-cylinder petrol engine producing 68-71bhp, the Aygo accelerates from 0-62mph in around 14 seconds and averages more than 60mpg, easily returning over 50mpg in real-world driving.
+An automated manual transmission is available, though the manual gearbox is more popular.
+The Aygo excels in town driving with easy manoeuvrability and comfort, but struggles on motorways where the engine becomes noisy and strained.
+Running costs are exceptionally low, with no VED for pre-April 2017 models, inexpensive servicing at around £145, and small, affordable tyres.
+The timing chain engine eliminates costly belt replacement concerns, and insurance sits in groups six to nine.

-Not ideal for: Drivers undertaking frequent motorway journeys, those requiring a larger boot, or buyers seeking premium badge appeal or superior driving dynamics.
+Not ideal for: Drivers undertaking frequent motorway journeys, those needing a spacious boot, or buyers seeking premium interior finishes and advanced safety features.

 Comparison vs Key Rivals